-In this Instructable, I am going to show you the process of how to create 3D models using Images.
-The process is called Photogrammetry or, as you can guess, Image-Based Modeling.
-Specifically, this kind of process is used to re-create any object or space in three-dimensions.
-From objects, like artifacts and works of art, to spaces like geological land forms and ruins, I am going to show how to create a 3D model Portraiture animation and demonstrate the workflow needed to accomplish this type of creative endeavor.
+In this Instructable, I am going to show you the process of how to create 3D models using digital imagery.
+The process is called Photogrammetry, also known as Image-Based Modeling (IBM).
+Specifically, this kind of process is used to recreate any object or space in three-dimensions.
+From artifacts and works of art to spaces like geological landforms and ruins, I am going to show how to create a 3D model Portraiture animation and demonstrate the workflow needed to accomplish this type of creative endeavor.

 Step 1: Software